largeapp/Brain-Image-Analysis/README.md

 1. **Feature Selection with a Genetic Algorithm for Classification of Brain Imaging Data**
    - *Annamária Szenkovits, et al.* 2017.
-   - 特征选择
+   - feature selection

 1. **Building a Science of Individual Differences from fMRI**
    - *Julien Dubois* 2016.
-   - 从组到个体的研究
+   - from group to individual

 1. **Feature fusion via hierarchical supervised local CCA for diagnosis of autism spectrum disorder**
    - *Feng Zhao, et al.*  2016.
-   - 不同特征融合，多模态数据
+   - feature fusion, multi-modal data